From £57,6609

 An old Defender, like a classic Mini, would have looked novel to our eyes once but is as comfortable as old slippers now.
 So reinventing such an icon is a fraught business.
 Certainly, Land Rover didn’t know how to do it for quite some time.

-But as with the Mini or Fiat 500, the time has come.
+But just as with the Mini or Fiat 500, the time came eventually.
 The basics that served the original Land Rover well have, to an extent, been maintained on this new model.
-The windscreen is as upright as crash regulations and aerodynamic efficiency will allow (the Cd is 0.40), and there are relatively flat flanks, a low window line and a bluff rear end with side-hinged door, on which the full-sized spare wheel is mounted.
+The windscreen is as upright as crash regulations and aerodynamic efficiency will allow (the Cd is 0.40), and there are relatively flat flanks, a low window line, and a bluff rear end with side-hinged door, on which the full-sized spare wheel is mounted.

 Box on the side can carry 17kg and is meant for grim things you wouldn’t want in the cabin.
 You can have none, one or even two if you don’t want steps to the roof (although we would).

-What the new Defender cannot do and the previous one did so ably was to have exceptionally compact dimensions: crash regulations and a technology overload – plus deigning to make its occupants comfortable – have put paid to that.
-In this long-wheelbase 110 form, the Defender is a 5018mm-long car.
+What the new Defender cannot do, and the previous one did so ably, was to have exceptionally compact dimensions: crash regulations and a technology overload – plus deigning to make its occupants comfortable – have put paid to that.
+In 110 form, the Defender is a 5018mm-long car.
 The 90 takes half a metre off of that, making it a similar length to an old 110.
+But the 130 stretches to a leviathan 5.36 metres.

-We also expect a 130, with more body behind the rear wheels, and commercial versions of all three, with a 900kg payload.
-Land Rover admits that a pick-up would be “technically possible” but one won’t come.
-The Defender departed the trad pick-up market long ago, JLR is too small to re-enter it and the Defender is a premium vehicle.
-Prices for 110s start at £45,000, but this X-trim-only P400 model starts at all but £80,000.
+Land Rover admits that a Defender pick-up would be “technically possible”, but remains unlikely to come.
+The Defender departed the trad pick-up market long ago, JLR is too small to re-enter it, and the Defender is a premium vehicle.

 INTERIOR